Who We Are

 Our mission is to extend the transformational liberal arts learning ethos to new populations within and beyond the colleges’ geographical region, in service to social justice, humane values, and democratic citizenship in the rapidly shifting higher education landscape.

 The NAB Project has a wealth of experience in higher education history, philosophy, policy, practice, leadership, administration, and consulting.
 It also draws on a board of advisors made of leaders in the world of higher education reform.
 The NAB recognizes the complexity of the challenges that US liberal arts education faces, and the critical need for integrated and collaborative work with key reformers and organizations.
-Our board and national advisory council are such reforms leaders and we have active partnerships with them, including working with their partner organizations such as the Consortium for Innovative Environments in Learning, the Hada Nou Collective, the Public Works Academy, and the American Association of Colleges and Universities.
+Our board and national advisory council are such reforms leaders and we have active partnerships with them, including working with their partner organizations such as the Consortium for Innovative Environments in Learning and the Institute for Public Life and Work.

 NAB Board of Directors